Reduce, Reuse, Recycle, Compost

 What to Recycle and Compost | Electronics Recycling

 Re-Use Depot | Reusables Drive | Green Event Guide

 Mills College has a goal of Zero Waste, a whole system approach toward achieving the most efficient use of our resources.
 At Mills, we conserve and reuse materials first, then maximize diversion of materials from the landfill into recycling and compost systems.
 We also purchase recycled materials for everyday use, such as 30% post-consumer context copy paper.

 According to the Zero Waste International Alliance, Zero Waste means that all discarded materials are designed to become resources for others to use; that communities actively use products that can be reused, recycled or composted; and to eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.

 Why should Mills community members prioritize putting materials in the correct bin?
-When we direct our food scraps, coffee cups and food-soiled paper into the compost bin, these materials are taken to the Central Valley and turned into compost.
+When we direct our food scraps, coffee cups and food-soiled paper into the compost bin, these materials are taken to a commercial facility and turned into compost.
 Compost is then sold to local farms to replenish depleted soil with the nutrients and carbon that healthy plants need.
-Fruits and vegetables from these farms are then sold to the Dining Services, closing the loop locally.
+Some of the fruits and vegetables from these farms are then sold to the Dining Services, closing the loop locally.